Back to GANs Hub

 )

-The transposed convolutions learn spatial upsampling filters rather than relying on the fully-connected network to independently generate each pixel.
-This gives the generator an inductive bias for local spatial structure --- exactly what's needed for image generation.
+Transposed convolutions learn spatial upsampling filters instead of forcing the network to generate each pixel independently.
+This gives the generator a natural bias toward local spatial coherence.

 DCGAN Discriminator

-The Discriminator mirrors the Generator with standard strided convolutions:
+The Discriminator mirrors the Generator with strided convolutions:

 class DCDiscriminator(nn.Module):